Emmy winner Doris Rosen could use your prayers, encouragement and good thoughts.

 "The Talk" producers "wanted [us] to ask tough questions but maintain a civil tone," said Santaniello, even though "very few people are supportive of her."

 CNN's Soledad O'Brien did an outstanding, civil interview that still caused Hunter to whine "harsh."
-Twitter's @Soledad_OBrien said she intended no harshness.
+Twitter's @Soledad_OBrien said she intended no harshness -- and there wasn't any.
 She was thoroughly on-point seeking explanations for Hunter's contradictory answers and behavior.

 Hunter is employing a miscalculated strategy: seeking sympathy for her poor decisions by saying nasty things about the late Elizabeth Edwards.Credit where it's due